OwenCochell/cursepy/docs/source/basic/collection.rst

     search.sort = search.POPULARITY

-'index' and 'pageSize' are used due to search results are usually limited to 'pages' to save some bandwidth.
+'index' and 'pageSize' are used since search results are usually limited to 'pages' to save some bandwidth.